 Guidance in Employment and Services Codes

 Note that case law (discussed above) is much more important than what the Codes of Pratice say.

 - should not be discriminatory in itself, and

 - must represent a real, objective consideration.

 - Although reasonable business needs and economic efficiency may be legitimate aims, an employer or service provider solely aiming to reduce costs cannot expect to satisfy the test.
 For example, the employer/ service provider cannot simply argue that to discriminate is cheaper than not to discriminate.
-See below Issues of cost.
+See above Issues of cost.